bettermathematics/bettermathematics.github.io/_sections/start/covid.md

 year: start
 title: 2.
 COVID Resources
 ---
-- [Scottish Government - Coronavirus in Scotland](https://www.gov.scot/coronavirus-covid-19/)<br/> In general, make sure you are reading sources that are specific to Scotland rather than the UK in general, as sometimes there are different rules for the rest of the UK.<br/>Please refer, in particular, to [new guidance](https://www.gov.scot/publications/coronavirus-covid-19-phase-3-staying-safe-and-protecting-others/pages/overview/) released on 22nd September.
+- [Scottish Government - Coronavirus in Scotland](https://www.gov.scot/coronavirus-covid-19/)<br/> In general, make sure you are reading sources that are specific to Scotland rather than the UK in general, as sometimes there are different rules for the rest of the UK.
+Please refer, in particular, to [new guidance](https://www.gov.scot/publications/coronavirus-covid-19-phase-3-staying-safe-and-protecting-others/pages/overview/) released on 22nd September.
 - [University of Edinburgh - Coronavirus Updates](https://www.ed.ac.uk/news/covid-19)
 - [Independent SAGE](https://www.independentsage.org/)
   <details>